 Remember, if the password is easy to guess or known to attackers they will be able to gain access to the device in the same way that you do.

-If there’s a two-step identification option – use it
+If there’s a two-step authentication option – use it

 Two-step authentication offers you an additional layer of security when logging in to an online service.

 Whilst few devices will offer this service, the website you use to view the data might.
-It often works by asking you an additional security question, or by sending a code to your mobile phone or email account that you must enter during the login process.
+It often works by asking you to enter your username and password as well as some other method of authentication; for example, by sending a code to your mobile phone or email account that you must enter during the login process.
 Sometimes you can have a separate device which generates these codes.

 Using two-step or two-factor authentication means that if your username and password are compromised, a criminal cannot gain access to your account data without also compromising your mobile phone or code generator.
 Therefore if you have this option turned on, your information has a much greater chance of remaining secure.